The Guest (2014 American film): Sequel

+Development

 While a feature film sequel was never produced, Lakeshore Records released in 2022 a sequel in the form of an 80's Synth inspired soundtrack entitled The Guest 2: Original Soundtrack.
 The soundtrack features contributions by OGRE Sound, Steve Moore, Ghost Cop, Adam Wingard, Xander Harris, and Lone Runner.
 Later that year, Wingard noted that the sequel soundtrack was originally intended as a "fun music-based project" but teased that it has inspired him and Barrett to potentially pursue a feature length sequel and that Stevens has expressed interest in reprising his role.
 Wingard also teased that the sequel may become a limited series instead of a film.
 In 2024, Wingard revealed that he and Stevens discussed potential ideas while filming Godzilla x Kong: The New Empire and that he included a track from The Guest 2 soundtrack into the film for fans; the track, "Hardwired" by Jordan F, was featured in a scene where characters played by Stevens, Rebecca Hall, and Kaylee Hottle approach a Hollow Earth aircraft.
 Wingard also expressed regret over not filming the sequel before Reddick's death, stating that Reddick's character would have been brought back.
 That same year, Stevens was hesitant to answer questions related to the sequel, stating that its future depends on Wingard and Barrett; Stevens admitted that he spoke with Wingard about potentially collaborating on other projects, with The Guest II being one possible prospect.
 In regards to the sequel soundtrack, Stevens said, "in some ways, we tried to appease the fans by releasing a soundtrack to The Guest II, before a movie is even in existence."